juliensees/Google-cybersecurity-certificate-notes/module-7.md

           if asset == "desktop20":
               break
           print(asset)

+    - when using "else", break must be at the end, in order for it to work. other wise won't print stuff after

+               for i in ip_addresses:
+	             if i in allow_list:
+		              print("IP address is allowed")
+	              else:
+		              print("IP address is not allowed")
+		              break

   ### Continue keyword
     - used to skip an iteration based on a certain condition in an if statement being true